Camden Fire Department

 Be Sure to Click on Images for Enlarged Views

-Many of the above photographs are from the limited edition book "Fire Department Camden NJ 125 Anniversary 1869-1994".
+Many of the above photographs are from the limited edition book "Fire Department Camden NJ 125 Anniversary 1869-1994" and were taken by Bob Bartosz.
 Others are courtesy of Joel Bain of the Camden Fire Department.

 RETURN TO DVRBS.COM HOME PAGE